Term life insurance 101

 What happens when the term ends?

 If your term policy is renewable, you may be able to extend your coverage for another term, up to a specified age.
 If your term policy is convertible, you may be able to convert it to a permanent life policy.
-Check with your agent for details on convertible policies, as the conversion typically has to happen within a specified time period.
+Check with your insurance provider for details on convertible policies, as the conversion typically has to happen within a specified time period.

 When your term ends, you'll likely pay higher premiums (or regular payments) if you renew or purchase a new policy, says the Insurance Information Institute (III).